ycexiao/scikit-package/docs/source/snippets/doc-local-build.rst

             source ~/.bashrc

-        Now, you can simply enter the ``doc`` command in your terminal to build and open the documentation:
+        Now, you can simply enter the ``docs`` command in your terminal to build and open the documentation:

         .. code-block:: bash